Arcadia-Science/2023-nematode-embryo-classifier/docs/pipeline.md

 # EmryoStage pipeline

 # convert nd2 files to ome-zarr store

+We use zarr format to store the N-dimensional data and metadata.
+The data acquired from most microscopes can be converted to ome-zarr format using [bioformats2raw] converter.

+We use [nd2] and [iohub] to convert the Nikon ND2 format to ome-zarr format.

 * Use [nd2omezarr](../src/embryostage/scripts/nd2omezarr.py), and update `n2_path` and `ome_zarr_path` paths.
 * After the conversion you should have a zarr store with this structure.
 ```